 - Collaborative marketing discussed at meeting #5, along with defining the Nonprofit Cooperative

-- Within three months the platform nearly ran itself – in the end, it does!
+- Within three months the platform nearly ran itself!

 Why listen to SOAR’s Founder and get involved?

 Why listen to Gayle?
-It’s in your best interest if you want to grow market share and make money.
-There’s proven success 100% of the time.
+There’s proven success in growing market share 100% of the time.
 It pays to know where your money is going and if it will have the most impact.
 Follow her plan and it is guaranteed to grow beyond your expectations.
 Learn more!

 Ready?
-Make a payment of $15 for a first call (15 minutes) to discuss how the program looks for your community.
-It is determined during this call to be a good fit or not.
+Make a payment of $15 for a call (15 minutes) to discuss how the program looks for your community.

 what does it cost for setting up the nonprofit cooperative?

 $15 or the initial call to discuss specifics.